 We have a strong commitment for the protection of human rights in the areas where we operate.
-We have developed a set of security and human rights principles or Principios Voluntarios en Seguridad y Derechos Humanos that we use as basis for a risk analysis of our company and the communities where we operate.
+We use a set of security and human rights principles or Principios Voluntarios en Seguridad y Derechos Humanos as the basis for a risk analysis of our company and the communities where we operate.
 We use this set of principles to influence local communities and strengthen their relationship with local authorities, our third party contractors and us.
 In particular, under the Colombian Constitution and legal framework, we are required to enter into formal consultations with indigenous communities whenever we are making plans to commence projects or operations in lands under their control.